Search test library by skills or roles

 The C (Coding): Data Structures & Objects Test makes use of scenario-based questions to test for on-the-job skills as opposed to theoretical knowledge, ensuring that candidates who do well on this screening test have the relavant skills.
 The questions are designed to covered following on-the-job aspects:

-• Applying basic sorting algorithms
+• Developing basic algorithms using C.

 Once the test is sent to a candidate, the candidate receives a link in email to take the test.
 For each candidate, you will receive a detailed report with skills breakdown and benchmarks to shortlist the top candidates from your pool.